 Critical workers’ children can continue to attend an education or childcare setting unless they are in one of the most vulnerable health groups as set out in the guidance on shielding.
 This means children can continue to attend if they have mild underlying health conditions, as specified in this guidance.
 The education or childcare setting should be informed of any health conditions so that any concerns can be addressed.

 Children with a social worker

 There is an expectation that vulnerable children who have a social worker will continue to attend an education or childcare setting, so long as they do not have underlying health conditions that put them at severe risk.
-In circumstances where a parent does not want to bring a child who is considered vulnerable to an education setting and/or where there are concerns regarding physical health conditions, the social worker and education or childcare setting should explore the reasons for this, directly with the parent.
+In circumstances where a parent does not want to bring a child who is considered vulnerable to an education setting, and/or where there are concerns regarding physical health conditions, the social worker and education or childcare setting should explore the reasons for this directly with the parent.

 Children and young people with an education, health and care (EHC) plan

-Children and young people with an EHC plan often have complex needs that are best supported in an education or childcare setting.
+Many children and young people with EHC plans can safely remain at home.
+Some children and young people with an EHC plan have complex needs that are best supported in an education or childcare setting.
 Education and childcare settings and local authorities will need to consider the needs of all children and young people with an EHC plan, working closely with their parents, and make a risk assessment for each child or young person.

 Individuals in vulnerable health groups